-Continuing law requires, ODODD for each fiscal year, to determine the per Medicaid day payment rate for indirect care costs for each ICF/IID.
+For each fiscal year, ODODD is required to determine the per Medicaid day payment rate for indirect care costs for each ICF/IID.
 An ICF/IID's Medicaid payment rate for indirect care costs for a fiscal year is the lesser of (1) the maximum rate ODODD determines for the ICF/IID's peer group or (2) the sum of (a) the ICF/IID's per diem indirect care costs from the immediately preceding calendar year adjusted for inflation and (b) an efficiency incentive.
-The act revises the method by which the efficiency incentive is calculated.
+The bill revises the method by which the efficiency incentive is calculated.

-Under law eliminated by the act, the ODODD Director was required to adopt rules specifying peer groups of ICFs/IID with more than eight beds and peer groups of ICFs/IID with eight or fewer beds for the purpose of calculating the Medicaid payment rates for the indirect care costs of ICFs/IID.
-The peer groups had to be based on findings of significant per diem indirect care costs difference due to geography and bed size and could be based on findings of significant per diem indirect care cost differences due to other factors.
-The act uses peer groups 1, 2, and 3 instead.
+Current law requires the ODODD Director to adopt rules specifying peer groups of ICFs/IID with more than eight beds and peer groups of ICFs/IID with eight or fewer beds for the purpose of calculating the Medicaid payment rates for the indirect care costs of ICFs/IID.
+The peer groups must be based on findings of significant per diem indirect care costs difference due to geography and bed size and may be based on findings of significant per diem indirect care cost differences due to other factors.
+The bill eliminates the requirement to adopt such rules and instead uses peer groups 1, 2, and 3.

-Under prior law, the efficiency incentive for an ICF/IID with more than eight beds equaled the following:
+Under current law, the efficiency incentive for an ICF/IID with more than eight beds equals the following: